 We offer all clients a cost effective Initial Advice Session at a flat fee of £250.

-During this session we find out about you so we can tailor solutions precisely to meet your individual needs, this includes a meeting and letter confirming your best options.
+During this session we find out about you so we can tailor solutions precisely to meet your unique needs: this includes the meeting as well as an expert outlining of your best options in plain language.

 With options clearly laid out for you, the choice is yours.
 We offer affordable transparent fixed fee arrangements, or you can just take the initial advice to do with as you feel best.